 By Yutika Agarwal

-I am a second semester student of M.Sc.
+The author is a II-semester student of M.Sc.
 Economics at TERI University, Vasant Kunj.
-I have graduated n Statistics from Ramjas College, University of Delhi.
-The interest in subject encouraged me to pursue a masters in Economics.
-I like to read, dance and play badminton.
-I have worked as an associate analyst in the quality and risk management department in Ernst & Young, GSS, Gurgaon for a span of 8 months post my graduation.
+She graduated in Statistics from Ramjas College, University of Delhi.
+The interest in subject encouraged her to pursue a masters in Economics.
+She likes to read, dance and play badminton.
+She worked as an Associate Analyst in the quality and risk management department in Ernst & Young, GSS, Gurgaon for a span of 8 months post her graduation.

 Stay updated with all the insights.